MihaiHMO/VSDhdp/README.md

 ```
 ![](Imgs/d5-2.png)

-In this case if there is no enable the circuit should latch on the previous value.
+If there is no enable the circuit should latch on the previous value.
-In the "conbinational" circuits we do not need to have latches , "sequential" ciruits will have latches .

-In the following examples we can see the wrong usage of if.
-First example implements a combo circuit connected to a latch and second one a simple latch .
+Examples - wrong usage of `if`: First example implements a combo circuit connected to a latch and second one a simple latch .

 ![](Imgs/l5-1.png)